THE GREAT IMMENSITY /

 Check out www.thegreatimmensity.org!

 Check out our environmental website inspired by the play!
-Six characters, including Polly, are bloggers on the site, posting about a wide variety of environmental topics and telling the real stories of individuals making a difference in these large and vital issues.
+Six characters from the play are bloggers on the site, posting about a wide variety of environmental topics and telling the real stories of individuals making a difference in these large and vital issues.
 The site also features an original video series by our Associate Artist Alix Lambert of interviews with artists creating inspirational environmental work, the first of which is with Academy Award-winning Louie Psihoyos, director of The Cove.
 We hope you'll explore the site, comment on the posts and videos, and help us spread the word!

 With The Great Immensity, The Civilians launches The Next Forever Initiative, an ongoing commitment to produce work with an environmental conscience.